11/3/00 – Boise, Idaho

 11/3/00 – Boise, Idaho is a two-disc live album and the seventieth in a series of 72 live bootlegs released by the American alternative rock band Pearl Jam from the band's 2000 Binaural Tour.
 It was released along with the other official bootlegs from the second North American leg of the tour on March 27, 2001.

 Overview

 The album was recorded on November 3, 2000, in Nampa, Idaho at the Idaho Center.
 The show features a particularly intense version of "Better Man".
-It was selected by the band as one of 18 "Ape/Man" shows from the tour, which, according to bassist Jeff Ament, were shows the band found "really exciting."
+The band selected it as one of 18 "Ape/Man" shows from the tour, which, according to bassist Jeff Ament, were shows the band found "really exciting."
 Allmusic gave it two and a half out of a possible five stars.
 "Go" from this show appears on the Touring Band 2000 DVD.